riewarden/improvlaurie-eleventy/notes/thoughts/mousemedia/mousemediatimeline.md

 **'The Great Mouse Detective' is released by Disney.**

-**'An American Tail' is released by Don Bluth Entertainment.** Don Bluth suggests the main character should have an American name but Steven Spielberg names him after his Jewish grandfather, Fievel.
+**[[americantail|'An American Tail']] is released by Don Bluth Entertainment.** Don Bluth suggests the main character should have an American name but Steven Spielberg names him after his Jewish grandfather, Fievel.

 Despite dodging union laws (and by 'dodging' I mean: Bluth moved the whole studio to Ireland to evade animation union laws) 'An American Tail' is a huge success.
 On an $9mil budget, the film makes $84mil at box office, and becomes the highest-grossing non-Disney film at the time, and beating Disney's own mouse film of that year at box office takings (which only made $38.7mil.) [(source)](https://www.youtube.com/watch?v=WKCLqeh0fjw)

 **The first volume of 'Maus' by Art Spiegelman is published by Pantheon Books.** This is a graphic novel based on Spiegelman's father's real-life experiences as a holocaust survivor.
-Spiegelman believes that his former classmate, Don Bluth, plagiarised his idea of depicting persecuted Jews as mice, but never presses charges. [(source)](https://ew.com/article/1991/12/13/art-spiegelman-produces-best-seller/)
+Spiegelman believes that his former classmate from The School of Visual Arts, Don Bluth, plagiarised his idea of depicting persecuted Jews as mice, but never presses charges. [(source)](https://ew.com/article/1991/12/13/art-spiegelman-produces-best-seller/)

 #### 1987